Carreg Cennen Castle: Prehistoric evidence

 Human remains found in a cave inside the limestone rock date human activity here back to prehistoric times.
-The site may well have also been an Iron Age hillfort.
+The site may have also been an Iron Age hillfort.

 Roman coins from the 1st and 2nd century have also been found, although it is unlikely the Romans occupied this site on a permanent basis.

 Welsh period

 The first masonry castle was probably built by The Lord Rhys, and remained a possession of the Deheubarth dynasty for the next 50 years.
-The earliest documented mention of the castle is 1248, when Brut y Tywysogion records that Rhys Fychan ap Rhys Mechyll's mother Matilda de Braose, to spite her son, granted the castle to the Norman English, but before the English took possession of it Rhys captured the castle.
+The earliest documented mention of the castle is 1248, when Brut y Tywysogion records that Rhys Fychan ap Rhys Mechyll's mother, Matilda de Braose, granted the castle to the Norman English to spite her son, but before the English took possession of it Rhys captured the castle.

 For the next 30 years it changed hands frequently between Rhys and his uncle Maredudd, who were fighting for control of the Kingdom of Deheubarth.
 In 1277, at the start of the conquest of Wales by Edward I, the Welsh lords of the region sided with Edward against the Welsh leader Llywelyn ap Gruffudd and the castle was handed over to the English.
+Documents show that some repairs were subsequently made.
 In 1282, a second phase of fighting began and the local Welsh nobles switched sides, joining the widespread Welsh rebellion and seizing control of the castle.
 By the following year it was back in English hands.

 English period

 In 1283 Edward I granted the castle to John Giffard, the commander of the English troops at Cilmeri where Llywelyn ap Gruffudd was killed.
-Giffard was probably responsible for the remodelled castle we see today; reconstruction occurred in phases, and it is likely the work was completed under his son, John.
+Giffard was probably responsible for the remodelled castle we see today and it is likely the work was completed under his son, John.
+Reconstruction occurred in three phases, with the inner ward and gatehouse completed first, followed by the barbican and outer ward; similarities in construction suggest these phases were completed within a short timespan of each other.
+The south curtain wall may have retained masonry from the earlier Welsh castle.
+The lack of royal accounts and King Edward's decision not to visit the castle during his tour of Wales in 1284 imply that the Giffard family was responsible for funding the building work.

 Rhys ap Maredudd briefly captured Carreg Cennen during a rebellion against English rule in 1287, although he did not retain control of the castle for long.
+The castle remained in the ownership of the Giffards until 1322.
+It then came into the possession of the Duchy of Lancaster and building records from 1369-70 show that significant repairs were carried out.
+With the accession of Henry IV to the throne in 1399, the castle passed to the Crown.